iilab/openmentoring-content/en/topics/practice-1-emergencies/0-getting-started/1-intro.md

-This topic aims to provide preliminary support for people facing the most common types of digital threats.
+This topic aims to provide preliminary support for you who is facing the most common types of digital threats.